If you lack self-love, you will always feel this undercurrent of insecurity, anxiety, doom, a lack of control and no matter what…

 Holidays are tough because they trigger assessment – we get forced into having to assess and then cover up/compensate for/eat/lie/drink away the why’s of our relational, physical, financial, and emotional failures.

-Valentine’s Day is especially painful because not only does it trigger assessment, it triggers feelings of inadequacy.
+Today is Valentine’s Day and not only does it trigger assessment, it triggers feelings of inadequacy.

 The only inadequacy repellant that will ever work is not validation seeking, drunk dialing, f*ck buddy-ing, one more chance-ing, red flag ignoring, or being everyone’s bff.
 It’s self-love.